MicroOperations/PredecodeRE/analysis/results.md

 **Security**

-- Hypothetically it should be possible to leverage the predecode cache to create an eviction based covert channel that survives tlb and cache flushes, from my own tests it is possible to get aliasing going in the predecode cache which pretty much proves this is possible, it would be interesting to see someone build off my work here and implement something of the sort (just gimme credit pls thx).
+- Hypothetically it should be possible to leverage the predecode cache to create an eviction based covert channel that survives tlb and cache flushes, it would be interesting to see someone build off my work here and implement something of the sort.

 - The predecode cache could be used as a side channel to leak data however it wouldn't be a very good one whatsoever, it would probably allow you to infer where in memory instructions with lcp's are being executed,